ShameekConyers/siclib/docs/siclib/index.md

 ---
-nav_name: siclib Library
+nav_name: SicLib
 name: "siclib"
-title: siclib
+title: SicLib
 date_added:
 date_edited:
 description:
 ---

-## A Personal Code Library
+## A Scientific Computation Library
-siclib is a collection of various things I have Implemented in C++/Python , with a focus being on math. pysiclib is the package inferface that allows use through Python.
+SicLib is a collection of various things I have Implemented in C++/Python , with a focus being on math. pysiclib is the package inferface that allows use through Python.

+## Navigation
 The various modules can be navigated to the left

+## Source Code
+source code can be found here